 Review the loan to see if they are adding creative fees that aren’t really necessary like warehousing fees.
 Skip the optional home warranty unless the seller is paying for it, since anything that truly needed fixing should have been fixed before you moved in.

 Be careful of mortgage brokers surprising you with last minute fees they say are necessary to close on the loan.
 Remember that all mortgage fees are negotiable, and ensure that the mortgage lender isn’t charging you for things you already paid for out of pocket like an inspection or survey.
 Title fees may be essential, and you may receive better protection if you pay more, but challenge documentation fees, credit review fees, underwriting fees and other fees.
 Always reject loans that require a fee for you to prepay your mortgage.
+If you’re unable to negotiate these fees down and you can’t afford them, consider learning about title loans to cover the cost.

 Know What You Are Signing and When Not to Sign